Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 Life is slower in Spain in general.
 This isn’t really a con when you’re retired, but everything takes longer in Barcelona.

 Like much of Europe, shops shut in the middle of the day, and many restaurants and attractions are shut Sundays and Mondays.
 Similarly, things like building work are done at their own pace.
 However, once you get used to it, it’s really not much of a negative.

 Is living in Barcelona expensive?

-Barcelona has a higher cost of living than other big Spanish cities, but it’s still considerably lower than the cost of living in the UK.
+Barcelona has a higher cost of living than other big Spanish cities, but it’s still considerably lower than the cost of living in the UK or the USA.
 Its cost of living is impacted by tourism and the expat community, along with it being a major administrative hub in Catalonia.